skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 bulletPackage: free
 ```

-We played a lot with GraphQL.
-We were using in-memory data sources everytime.
-But in real world, we need to use real data sources behind a GraphQL schema.
+We have played a lot with GraphQL.
+In all cases, we were using in-memory data sources.
+But in the real world, we need to use real data sources behind a GraphQL schema.

 That's what we are going to do in this lesson.
 We'll be using MongoDB as our data source.
-At the end, We'll show you how to integrate other data sources as well.
+At the end, we'll show you how to integrate other data sources as well.

 Let's get started!